-See David Shifrin perform with South Florida Symphony for Copland’s Clarinet Concerto during Masterworks V on April 27-28, 2022.
+David Shifrin returns to perform with South Florida Symphony for Zwilich’s Clarinet Concerto during Masterworks IV on March 25-29, 2024.

 One of only three wind players to have been awarded the Avery Fisher Prize since the award’s inception in 1974, David Shifrin is in constant demand as an orchestral soloist, recitalist and chamber music collaborator.